Grazulex/laravel-tddraft/docs/commands.md

 # Commands

-Laravel TDDraft currently provides one primary command for initializing your TDD environment.
+Laravel TDDraft provides several commands to help you work with Test-Driven Development and draft testing.

 ## tdd:init